cometchat-pro/readme-first/README.md

 ## Open-source Chat Apps (using our UI Kits)

+Start off by running one of our sample apps in your favorite programming language.

 | Platform  | Language/Framework | Repo |
 | ------------- | ------------- | ------------- |
 | Web  | React | https://github.com/cometchat-pro/javascript-react-chat-app |